junior1407/Competitive-Programming/readme.md

 - [Sherlock and Valid String](https://www.hackerrank.com/challenges/sherlock-and-valid-string/problem): By sorting the frequency array and examining the boundaries, it is possible to get to the answer.

 - [Bigger is greater](https://www.hackerrank.com/challenges/bigger-is-greater/problem): Really simple to do by using the std.

+- [Bitmap](https://www.thehuxley.com/problem/821): Divide and Conquer problem.
+Treat as a string.

 # String:boom: